 Learn to turn off your brain.
 Meditation isn’t something I thought would be of any use to anyone until I started doing it.
-It is arguably the 2nd best thing you can do for your brain after reading.
+It is arguably the second-best thing you can do for your brain after reading.

 I never would be where I am today without some very wise people around me, guiding me along my path.
 Likewise, few of them would be where they are without their own mentors.
 It is an obligation to play that we pay it forward.